-Some of Polaris Industries Inc.’s all-terrain vehicle patent claims were wrongfully invalidated in a challenge by Arctic Cat Inc., the U.S. Court of Appeals for the Federal Circuit said today.
+Some of Polaris Industries Inc.’s all-terrain vehicle patent claims were wrongfully invalidated in a challenge by Arctic Cat Inc., the U.S. Court of Appeals for the Federal Circuit said Feb.
+9.

-The Patent Trial and Appeal Board, the PTO body that decides validity challenges, said the claims were obvious in light of a combination of two earlier patents, but its reasoning had no basis in caselaw, the court said.
+The Patent Trial and Appeal Board, the PTO body that decides validity challenges, said the claims were obvious in light of a combination of two earlier patents, but its reasoning had no basis in case law, the court said.

 The earlier patent, which the court called Denney, after the inventor, described an ATV frame with a low center of gravity.
 The other, the Furuhashi patent, described a buggy with a fuel tank underneath the driver’s seat.
 Furuhashi’s approach of putting a fuel tank beneath the seat would raise the vehicle’s center of gravity, and is incompatible with the Denney patent’s goal of having a low center of gravity, Polaris said.
 The PTAB rejected Polaris’s argument.

 The Federal Circuit vacated the PTAB ruling and ordered it to review the claims again.
 The PTAB’s dismissal of the teaching away argument as “subjective preferences” is not supported by the law, and improperly disregards the prior inventions, the court said.

-Polaris Indus., Inc. v.
-Arctic Cat, Inc., Fed.
-Cir., No. 16-1807, 2/9/18
+The case is Polaris Indus., Inc. v.
+Arctic Cat, Inc., 2018 BL 44586, Fed.
+Cir., No. 16-1807, 2/9/18.

 To contact the reporter on this story: Peter Leung in Washington at firstname.lastname@example.org